Medical Ministry International in Mexico

 Humid and cold with an average high of 22°C (71.6°F) and low around 7°C (44°F).

 June - High 34°C (94°F), Low 22°C (71°F).

 San Cristóbal de las Casas, Chiapas

 San Cristóbal de las Casas is a town and municipality located in the Central Highlands region of the Mexican state of Chiapas.
 It was the capital of the state until 1892, and is still considered the cultural capital of Chiapas.

 The municipality is mostly made up of mountainous terrain, but the city sits in a small valley surrounded by hills.
 The city center maintains its Spanish colonial layout and much of its architecture with red tile roofs, cobblestone streets, and wrought iron balconies often laiden with flowers.
-Most of the city’s economy is based on commerce, services and tourism.
+Most of the city’s economy is based on commerce, services, and tourism.
 Tourism is based on the city’s history, culture, and indigenous population.

 Major landmarks of the city include the Cathedral, the Santo Domingo church with its large open air crafts market, and the Casa Na Bolom museum.
 The municipality also has natural attractions such as caves and rivers.